 How do I eliminate render-blocking resources in WordPress?

-How to eliminate render-blocking resources in WP Rocket?
+How do I eliminate render-blocking resources in WP Rocket?

 How do I eliminate render-blocking Google Fonts?

-Hosting Google Fonts locally and preloading them can usually fix render-blocking resources related to fonts.
+Hosting Google Fonts locally and preloading them can load them non render-blocking.

 How do I eliminate render-blocking resources without a WordPress plugin?